-Additional fees charged by the school amounts to $2,853.
+Additional fees charged by the school amount to $2,853.
 When computed on top of the tuition, the total is $9,523.

-Binghamton University is located at Vestal, New York, United States.
+Binghamton University is located in Vestal, New York, United States.
 The 887-acre campus features a 190-acre nature preserve, and the university has been widely praised for its sustainability efforts.

 The main campus is shaped like a human brain.
 The primary road on campus creates a closed loop to form the cerebrum and cerebellum, while the main entrance road appears as the spinal cord which leads up to a traffic circle that symbolizes the medulla.